opdavies/oliverdavies.uk/source/_posts/2018-04-23-back-to-the-future-git-diff-apply.md

 ---
 title: Back to the future with Git’s diff and apply commands
-summary: |
+excerpt: How to revert files using Git, but as a new commit to prevent force pushing.
+tags:
+    - git
+---
 This is one of those “there’s probably already a better way to do this” situations, but it worked.

 I was having some issues this past weekend where, despite everything working fine locally, a server was showing a “500 Internal Server” after I pushed some changes to a site.
 In order to bring the site back online, I needed to revert the site files back to the previous version, but as part of a new commit.
-tags:
-    - git
----

 The `git reset` commands removed the interim commits which meant that I couldn’t push to the remote (force pushing, quite rightly, isn’t allowed for the production branch), and using `git revert` was resulting in merge conflicts in `composer.lock` that I’d rather have avoided if possible.

 This is what `git log --oneline -n 4` was outputting: